michaeltouati/ESVM/readme.md

-Written by Michael J TOUATI - CLPU - mtouati@clpu.es
+Written by Michael J TOUATI - @michaeltouati on GitHub

-ESVM (ElectroStatic Vlasov-Maxwell) is a Vlasov-Maxwell Fortran 90 code parallelized using OpenMP allowing for using many different numerical advection schemes as well as two numerical methods for solving the coupled Maxwell equations in order to adapt the simulation to specific Plasma Physics problems.

-In order to :

-1) Compiling the code
+# Compiling the code

 Modify the makefile as a function of the wished compilation options and the compilers installed on your computer and then type :